offen/offen/README.md

 - [Links](#links)

 ## Core features
-__Free & open__
+__Open & free__
-Our open source code can be fully audited by the community.
-It will always be available for free.
+Our lightweight and open source code can be fully audited by the community.
+Offen will always be available for free.

 __Self hosted__
 Comply with GDPR guidelines.
 Don't share data with third parties.
 Your users have full access to their data.